 Why we created the Expedited VCP process

 The new process will not divert funding or staff from other VCP projects.
-Expedited VCP revenue will fund dedicated cleanup project managers for the Expedited VCP process.
+Expedited VCP revenue will fund dedicated site managers supporting the Expedited VCP process.
 Revenue is deposited into a separate Voluntary Cleanup Account.
-Starting in July 2021, the Expedited VCP process will fund itself.
+In July 2021, the Expedited VCP process began funding itself.

-Customers must also make several commitments to improve program efficiency and help us provide opinions in a predictable timeframe.
+Customers must make several commitments to improve program efficiency and help us provide opinions in a predictable time frame.
 For example, customers must provide a cleanup schedule and a complete remedial investigation report with the application.